-Executive KMP are also invited to participate in the Company's Long Term Incentive Plan.
+Executive KMP may also be invited to participate in the Company's Long Term Incentive Plan.
 Performance Rights offered are on the same basis as for the CEO with the number calculated by taking 10% of Executive KMP total fixed remuneration and converting this value to the number of Performance Rights granted.
-The hurdles for Executive KMP are as shown in the table below.
+The hurdles for Executive KMP for outstanding Performance Right offers are as shown in the table below.
+No LTI offer was made to the CEO or Executive KMP in FY2015.